topazape/LSTM_Chem/README.md

 * Changed directory layout

 ## Requirements
-This model is built using Python 3.7, and utilizes the following packages;
+This model is built using Python 3.7.
+See `Pipfile` or `requirements.txt` for dependencies.

-* numpy 1.18.2
-* tensorflow 2.1.0
-* tqdm 4.43.0
-* Bunch 1.0.1
-* matplotlib 3.1.2
-* RDKit 2019.09.3
-* scikit-learn 0.22.2.post1

-I strongly recommend using GPU version of tensorflow.
-Learning this model with all the data is very slow in CPU mode (about 9 hrs / epoch).
+I strongly recommend using GPU version of tensorflow.Learning this model with all the data is very slow in CPU mode (about 9 hrs / epoch).
-Since tensorflow 2.1.0 depends on CUDA 10.1, be careful that your environment accepts the correct version.
 RDKit and matplotlib are used for SMILES cleanup, validation, and visualization of molecules and their properties.
-To install RDKit, I strongly recommend using Anaconda (See [this document](https://www.rdkit.org/docs/Install.html)).
-Building RDKit from source is hard.
+Recently, RDKit can be installed with `pip`, you don't have to use Anaconda!
 Scikit-learn is used for PCA.

 ## Usage